Vaccinations and Older Adults

-You can get the shingles vaccine at a doctor’s office and at some pharmacies.
+You can get the shingles vaccine at a doctor’s office, your local health department, and many pharmacies.
 Medicare Part D and private health insurance plans may pay some or all of the cost.
-Check with Medicare or your health plan to find out if it is covered.
+Check with Medicare or your health plan for details about coverage.

 Vaccine safety and side effects

 Vaccines are very safe, and they can help keep you from getting serious or life-threatening diseases.
 The most common side effects for all these vaccines are mild and may include pain, swelling, or redness where the vaccine was given.

 Before getting any vaccine, talk with a doctor or pharmacist about your health history, including past illnesses and treatments, as well as any allergies.
 A health care provider can address any concerns you have.

 It's a good idea to keep your own vaccination record, listing the types and dates of your shots, along with any side effects or problems.

 Learn more about vaccine safety and side effects.